Privacy Policy

 Legal basis

-The law requires us to have a legal basis for collecting and using your personal data.
-We rely on one or more of the following legal bases:
+The law requires us to have a valid legal basis for collecting and using your personal data.
+As a healthcare provider, we rely on different lawful bases depending on the nature of the processing activity.

-To find out more about the types of lawful basis that we will rely on to process your personal data on the ICO website please follow the link here.
+To find out more about the types of lawful basis that we will rely on to process your personal data on the ICO website please follow the link here. https://ico.org.uk/

 Direct marketing